milli9d/milli9d/README.md

 ###
 ## ⚡  I’m currently working on ...
-1. PC LOGO on ESP8266/32 (Early Stage)
-2. TinySTL - Attempt on writing a C++ STL using optimisations.
+1. TinySTL - Attempt on writing a C++ STL using optimisations.
-3. Some random RTOS projects
-4. ESP8266EX Arduino Core Web Server (Bare-Metal) Series
+2. ESP8266EX Arduino Core Web Server (Bare-Metal) Series
-5. Adding descriptions to all of this(🙄)
+3. Adding descriptions to all of this(🙄)
 ## 📖 I’m currently learning ...
-1. ESP_RTOS_SDK
+1. Embedded Linux
-2. C Data Structures
+2. Operating Systems and Kernel Design
 # 😄 Fun fact:

-  and the viewers were never told!
+ That tiny pocket in our jeans was designed to store pocket watches